No clue about spending of billions of dollars loan: NAB chairman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Chairman of National Accountability Bureau (NAB) Justice (retd) Javed Iqbal on Wednesday said the NAB was committed to eradicating corruption for the country’s progress.
+LAHORE: National Accountability Bureau (NAB) Chairman Justice (retd) Javed Iqbal on Wednesday said the NAB was committed to eradicating corruption for the country’s progress.

-Javed Iqbal said NAB believed in the rule of law as it had no affiliation with any group or individual.
-NAB had filed 1,230 references pertaining to about Rs900 billion in accountability courts, he said and added that it was also decided to submit applications in accountability courts for early hearing of filed references.
+Javed Iqbal said the NAB believed in rule of law as it had no affiliation with any group or individual.
+The NAB had filed 1,230 references pertaining to about Rs 900 billion in accountability courts, he said and added that it was also decided to submit applications in accountability courts for early hearing of filed references.

 Javed Iqbal said national and international organisations had lauded the performance of the NAB to eliminate corruption, adding as per a Gallup survey, 59 per cent people have complete trust in the NAB.

-LAHORE: Chairman of National Accountability Bureau (NAB) Justice (retd) Javed Iqbal on Wednesday said the NAB was committed to eradicating corruption for the country’s progress.
+LAHORE: National Accountability Bureau (NAB) Chairman Justice (retd) Javed Iqbal on Wednesday said the NAB was committed to eradicating corruption for the country’s progress.

-Javed Iqbal said NAB believed in the rule of law as it had no affiliation with any group or individual.
-NAB had filed 1,230 references pertaining to about Rs900 billion in accountability courts, he said and added that it was also decided to submit applications in accountability courts for early hearing of filed references.
+Javed Iqbal said the NAB believed in rule of law as it had no affiliation with any group or individual.
+The NAB had filed 1,230 references pertaining to about Rs 900 billion in accountability courts, he said and added that it was also decided to submit applications in accountability courts for early hearing of filed references.

 Javed Iqbal said national and international organisations had lauded the performance of the NAB to eliminate corruption, adding as per a Gallup survey, 59 per cent people have complete trust in the NAB.